 The thread profiler is a plug-in data collector for the Intel VTune Performance Analyzer.
 Use it to analyze threading performance and identify parallel performance problems.
-The thread profiler graphically illustrates what each OpenMP thread is doing at various levels of detail using a hierarchical summary.
-Mountains of data are collapsed into relevant summaries, sorted to identify parallel regions or loops that require attention.
+The thread profiler graphically illustrates what each thread is doing at various levels of detail using a hierarchical summary.
+It can identify inactive threads, critical paths and imbalances in thread execution, etc. Mountains of data are collapsed into relevant summaries, sorted to identify parallel regions or loops that require attention.
 Its intuitive, color-coded displays make it easy to assess your application's performance.